30-Second Overview

 - Graduate Institute of Conservation of Cultural Relics

-- Graduate Institute of Museum Studies and Conservation
+- Graduate Institute of Museology and Conservation of Cultural Relics

 - Graduate Institute of Ethnomusicology